How to Empower Deskless Employees – 8 Effective Ways

 However, these employees are often overlooked, leading to disengagement and low morale.
 Hence, here we are going to help you empower your company’s real asset!
 We’ll share real-life examples of companies using technology like Augmented Reality to successfully empower deskless employees and provide deeper insights on keeping them connected.

 So, discover the power of an engaged and empowered deskless workforce with this blog.
 Let’s get started!

-A deskless worker is comprised of employees who perform their job duties outside of a traditional office or desk environment.
-This means deskless workers do not have a designated office setting or workspace but instead work on their feet and move around for extended periods of time to complete their tasks.
-They are also sometimes referred to as mobile workers or field workers.
+Deskless employees are people who perform their job duties outside of a traditional office or desk environment.
+In general, these people are called as “deskless” as they do not have a designated office setting or workspace.
+Instead, they need to move around for extended periods of time to complete their tasks.
+They are also sometimes referred to as frontline workers or field workers.
 They may work in industries such as: